hsiangyu69/MaskSampleApp/README.md

 Data from : https://g0v.hackmd.io/@kiang/mask-info

-# What you can practice from this app?
+## What you can practice from this app
 1. appBar, listView, custom listRow widget
 2. future, async, await in Dart
 3. how to parser json data in Dart